Amref Health Africa (formerly AMREF - the African Medical and Research Foundation) teams up with African communities to create lasting health change.

 Amref Health Africa has won highly-regarded international awards for our innovation, expertise, and ability to make lasting change: The Bill and Melinda Gates Foundation Award for Global Health, and the Hilton Humanitarian Award.

-In total, we work in more than 30 countries across Africa.
+In total, we work in 35 countries across Africa.